 We intend to develop the proposed wind farm on the Garryhinch Bog in Counties Laois and Offaly.

-Bord na Móna has selected a development study area for the proposed Garryhinch Wind Farm
+Bord na Móna has developed a draft wind turbine layout for the proposed Garryhinch Wind Farm

 We are committed to keeping the local community informed about the project with regular updates, information about public events and newsletters.